O-Ilpa/rightmove-london-scraper/README.md

 # Rightmove London Scraper

-Scrapes London BUY listings from Rightmove into MongoDB or CSV.
+Scrapes London property listings from Rightmove into MongoDB or CSV.

 ## Setup